-Golimumab 100 mg had higher rates of maintaining response through week 54 and of achieving remission at both week 30 and 54 compared to placebo in PURSUIT-J and PURSUIT-M (Table 4.7).^{63,79}
+Golimumab 100 mg had higher rates of maintaining response through week 54 and of achieving remission at both week 30 and 54 compared to placebo in PURSUIT-J and PURSUIT-M (Table 4.7).^{79,94}

-Tofacitinib 5 mg and 10 mg had higher rates of achieving response and remission at week 52 compared to placebo in OCTAVE SUSTAIN (Table 4.7).56 As noted previously, we have not included tofacitinib in our biologic-naïve NMA due to the FDA label change.
+Tofacitinib 5 mg and 10 mg had higher rates of achieving response and remission at week 52 compared to placebo in OCTAVE SUSTAIN (Table 4.7).72 As noted previously, we have not included tofacitinib in our biologic-naïve NMA due to the FDA label change.

-Ustekinumab 90 mg had higher rates of maintaining response through week 52 and remission at maintenance week 52 compared to placebo in UNIFI (Table 4.7).84
+Ustekinumab 90 mg had higher rates of maintaining response through week 52 and remission at maintenance week 52 compared to placebo in UNIFI (Table 4.7).98 remission were numerically higher with vedolizumab 300 mg every eight weeks compared to placebo, although the significance of the difference was not reported (Table 4.7).92

-Vedolizumab 300 mg every eight weeks had higher rates of response compared to placebo in GEMINI 1 and Motoya 2019, and higher rates of remission compared to placebo in GEMINI 1 but not in Motoya 2019 at week 52.^{61,67} Additionally, vedolizumab 300 mg every four weeks showed higher rates of response and remission compared to placebo in GEMINI 1.
-In VISIBLE 1, rates of remission were numerically higher with vedolizumab 300 mg every eight weeks compared to placebo, although the significance of the difference was not reported (Table 4.7).77 in Biologic-Naïve Patients^{61,63,67,75,77-79,83,85}
+Vedolizumab 300 mg every eight weeks had higher rates of response compared to placebo in GEMINI 1 and Motoya 2019, and higher rates of remission compared to placebo in GEMINI 1 but not in Motoya 2019 at week 52.^{9,77} Additionally, vedolizumab 300 mg every four weeks showed higher rates of response and remission compared to placebo in GEMINI 1.
+In VISIBLE 1, rates of